MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-protocols.md

 In addition to the standards listed as applicable to non-bypass mode, the following standards are used for media bypass mode:

-- [RFC 5245 Interactive Connectivity Establishment (ICE) for Media Bypass](https://tools.ietf.org/html/rfc5245).
+- [RFC 5245 Interactive Connectivity Establishment (ICE) for media bypass](https://tools.ietf.org/html/rfc5245).
 The SBC must support the following:
   - ICE Lite - the Teams clients are full ICE clients
   - [ICE Restarts](https://tools.ietf.org/html/rfc5245#section-9.1.1.1).
-See more on ICE restarts use case and examples in ICE Restart:  Media Bypass call transferred to an endpoint which does not support Media Bypass   **ADD BOOKMARK HERE**
+See more on ICE restarts use case and examples in ICE Restart:  Media bypass call transferred to an endpoint which does not support media bypass
 - [RFC RFC 5589 Session Initiation Protocol (SIP) Call Control – Transfer](https://tools.ietf.org/html/rfc5589).
 - [RFC 3960 Early Media and Ringing Tone Generation in the Session Initiation Protocol (SIP)](https://tools.ietf.org/html/rfc3960), see sections 3.1, Forking, and 3.2, Ringing Tone Generation
 - [RFC 5389 Session Traversal Utilities for NAT (STUN)](https://tools.ietf.org/html/rfc5389)